ptomulik/testmd/rst/README.rst

       su - bkp3com
       ssh-keygen

-   For convenience the private key should not be password protectd.
+   For convenience the private key should not be password protected.

 #.
 Create ``.gitconfig`` for user ``bkp3com``::